SecDevOps-jmcdonough/cnf-aws-iday/content/3_ModuleThree/32_Task2.md

 ![](../images/image-t2-2.png)

 - 3. In the FortiGate CNF Console, provide your AWS account ID and select Launch CloudFormation Template.
-This will redirect you to the CloudFormation Console in your AWS account in the us-west-2 region.
+This will redirect you to the CloudFormation Console in your AWS account in the us-west-2 region. **This should complete in 1-2 minutes**.

 {{% notice info %}}
 **Note:** Your browser may block the popup window to launch the CloudFormation console.
 Please check your browser for blocked popup notifications.
 {{% /notice %}}

 ![](../images/image-t2-3.png)